-Georgia is a small transitional market economy of 3.7 million people with a per capita GDP of $5,015.3 (2021).
-Georgia is located at the crossroads between Europe and Asia.
-Its strategic location makes it a natural logistics and transit hub along the “New Silk Road” linking Asia and Europe via the Caucasus.
+Georgia is a small transitional market economy of 3.7 million people with a per capita GDP of $6,672 (2022).
+Georgia is located at the crossroads between Europe and Asia, and its strategic location makes Georgia a natural logistics and transit hub along the Trans-Caspian Trade Route (or “Middle Corridor”) linking Asia and Europe via the Caucasus.
 Georgia’s economy is steadily growing, and it grew by 10.5 percent in 2021 and 10.2 percent in 2022.

-Georgia’s successful economic reforms are reflected in its rankings by reputable international organizations.
-Georgia ranks 26th in the 2022 Economic Freedom Index of the Heritage Foundation, and, according to Transparency International, Georgia has the lowest corruption rate in the region.
-In February 2022, Fitch International Credit Rating Agency affirmed Georgia’s Long-Term Foreign-Currency Issuer Default Rating (IDR) status with a BB rating and called the country’s financial developments “broadly stable”.
+Georgia’s economic reforms are reflected in its rankings by reputable international organizations.
+Georgia ranks 35th in the 2023 Economic Freedom Index of the Heritage Foundation, and, according to Transparency International, Georgia has the lowest corruption rate in the Caucasus region.
+In July 2023, Fitch International Credit Rating Agency affirmed Georgia’s Long-Term Foreign-Currency Issuer Default Rating status with a BB rating.